KhensaniCossa9/stock-management-system/README.md

  - Export CSV files if needed from the Reports page.

 ## Project Type
-This is a mock project created for learning, portfolio. and demonstration purposes.
+This is a mock project created for learning, portfolio, and demonstration purposes.
-It is not a live commercial system
+It is not a live commercial system.

 ## Author
 Khensani Cossa